How To End A Conversation

 - Sitting with someone on the bus or subway

-And how they end the conversation may depend on the context and the people's relationship to each other.
+And how they end the conversation may depend on the context and how the two people know each other:

-- If you already know the person a quick, "I gotta run.
+- If you already know them a quick, "I gotta run.
 I'll catch you later" will be fine in most situations.

-- If you've just met the person in a more social setting, something like, "It was good meeting you" will do the trick.
-If you hit if off you may also want to take the time to exchange contact info, or add each other to Facebook on your smart phones.
+- If you've just met them in a more social setting, something like, "It was good meeting you" will do the trick.
+If you hit if off you may also want to take the time to exchange contact info, or add each other on social media.